-Each hospital has its own guidelines, but as a general rule ALL operative reports and discharge summaries must be dictated WITHIN 24 HOURS.
-If you do not complete the medical records per the hospital policy, you will be suspended.
+Each hospital has its own specific guidelines, but these rules will avoid becoming delinquent and prevent you from falling behind on your work.
+If you do not complete the medical records per the hospital policy, you will be subject to suspension.
 During suspension, you are not permitted to participate in ANY aspect of patient care, including on-call or operative activities.
-IF A RESIDENT ACCUMULATES 45 DAYS ON SUSPENSION, HE/SHE IS REPORTED TO THE CALIFORNIA MEDICAL BOARD AND THIS CAN AFFECT LICENSE RENEWAL.
-The Department requires timely completion of all medical records.
-We keep records of chart completion and include this in letters of recommendations to hospitals.
+IF A RESIDENT ACCUMULATES 45 DAYS ON SUSPENSION, HE/SHE IS REPORTED TO THE CALIFORNIA MEDICAL BOARD AND THIS CAN AFFECT LICENSE RENEWAL as well as jeopardize your ability to continue in good starting within the residency program.
+The Department of Surgery requires timely completion of all medical records.
+We keep track of timeliness and completeness of chart completion and include this in letters of recommendations to hospitals.
+Be cognizant of medical record clarification requests from health information management personnel.
+If you receive one of these requests, please address it as promptly and completely as possible.